-As of December 31, 2021, we employed approximately 3,920 employees in 27 countries spread across five continents.
+As of December 31, 2022, we employed approximately 3,818 employees in 26 countries spread across five continents.
 Within this total, 99% of our employee base was comprised of full-time employees.
-Brokers, salespeople, managers, technology professionals and other front-office personnel across our businesses comprise approximately 2,100 employees, representing 54% of the total workforce.
-Approximately 27% of our brokers, salespeople, managers, technology professionals and other front-office personnel were based in the Americas, and approximately 50% were based in Europe, the Middle East and Africa, with the remaining approximately 23% based in the Asia-Pacific region.
-On November 1, 2021, we completed the Insurance Business Disposition and approximately 519 front and back office employees in our insurance brokerage business were transferred in connection with the transaction.
+Brokers, salespeople, managers, technology professionals and other front-office personnel across our business comprise approximately 1,985 employees, representing 52% of the total workforce.
+Approximately 28% of our brokers, salespeople, managers, technology professionals and other front-office personnel were based in the Americas, and approximately 50.5% were based in Europe, the Middle East and Africa, with the remaining approximately 21.5% based in the Asia-Pacific region.
+On November 1, 2021, we completed the Insurance Business Disposition and approximately 519 front and back-office employees in our insurance brokerage business were transferred in connection with the transaction.
 Various of our employees also work for Cantor and its affiliates and provide services to us pursuant to the Administrative Services Agreement and devote only a portion of their time to our business, and therefore have not been included in the counts above.
-Generally, our employees are not subject to any collective bargaining agreements, except for certain of our employees based in our European offices that are covered by the national, industry-wide collective bargaining agreements relevant to the countries in which they work.
+Generally, our employees are not subject to any collective bargaining agreements, except for certain of our employees based in our Latin American and European offices that are covered by the national, industry-wide collective bargaining agreements relevant to the countries in which they work.

-We have invested significantly through acquisitions, and the hiring of new brokers, salespeople, managers, technology professionals and other front-office personnel.
+We have invested significantly in our human capital resources through acquisitions, and the hiring of new brokers, salespeople, managers, technology professionals and other front-office personnel.
 The business climate for these acquisitions and recruitment has been competitive, and it is expected that these conditions will persist for the foreseeable future.
 We have been able to attract businesses and brokers, salespeople, managers, technology professionals and other front-office personnel to our platform as we believe they recognize that we have the scale, technology, experience and expertise to succeed.

 BGC is an organization built on strong values, employee engagement and ownership.
 At our core, we are committed to our employees by providing an opportunity to participate in our success.
-We believe that by cultivating a dynamic mix of people and ideas, we enrich the performance of our businesses, the experience of our increasingly diverse employee base and the dynamism of our communities.
+We believe that by cultivating a dynamic mix of people and ideas, we enrich the performance of our business, the experience of our increasingly diverse employee base and the dynamism of our communities.